DeustoTech/IDR-IIsim/README.md

   This UML sequence diagram illustrates the process of validating a .yaml file and generating a model class in a Python application.

   Key Steps:

 - A user provides a .yaml file to setup.py.
 - setup.py interacts with config.py to load the file and uses schema.py to validate it against a predefined schema.
 - The validation process involves verifying the .yaml file’s structure and content through a validator.
 - Once validated, setup.py calls model.py to create an instantiated model class from the validated data.
 - Finally, the model class is returned to setup.py, and the results are displayed to the user.

 <hr>

 ## 2. Execution

+In order to execute this tool succesfully, you need to have the application `graphviz` installed in your system.

 The tool can be executed by running the following commands:

 ```bash
 # install dependencies
 pip install -r requirements.txt